tanlab-bit/imagenetto/README.md

 ## Why this dataset?

-I personally needed a dataset that shares multiple purposes including:
+I personally needed a dataset that can be used for multiple computer vision tasks including:

-* Image classification (of course)
+* Image classification (of course).
-* Object detection
+* Object detection.
-* Semantic (Instance) segmentation
+* Semantic (Instance) segmentation.
-* (And maybe) Image captioning
+* _(and maybe)_ Image captioning.

 Although there exists larger "all-in-one", "multi-purpose" datasets like the [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html), but I just wanted a small scale dataset to quickly validate my ideas and algorithms (much like the purpose of the [imagenette dataset](https://github.com/fastai/imagenette)).
 Hence, I present the `imagenet-all-rounder`!